maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ### From binary consensus to full consensus

-Once binary consensus is reached on all meta votes for the next gossip event containing a valid vote for a network event that wasn't yet consensus-ed, pick the most represented network event among the decided voters.
+Once binary consensus is reached on all meta votes for the next gossip event containing a valid vote for a network event that wasn't yet consensused, pick the most represented network event among the decided voters.
 In case of a tie, use the lex-order on events.

 ## Complexity
 From [ABA](https://hal.inria.fr/hal-00944019/document)'s proof, the number of rounds is `O(1)`.
 The complexity of propagating information via this gossip protocol is `O(log(N))` time units.
 Hence consensus will be reached in `O(log(N))` time units.
 Because of gossip properties, `O(N * log(N))` messages will be communicated in that period.